 The Ph.D. in Marketing provides you with an in-depth understanding of the theories and research methods used to study interactions between firms and consumers.
-Students can focus their research in Consumer Behavior, Marketing Strategy, or Entrepreneurship.
+Students can focus their research in Consumer Behavior or Marketing Strategy.
 The coursework provides a foundation in these three areas as well as training in theory development, research design, and analytical methods.
 Students apply this knowledge to a series of research mentorship projects and ultimately to their dissertation in one of the three specializations.

 - MKTG 85057: Research Design

 - MKTG 85063: Analytical Methods in Marketing Research